joshbegley/nyt-latest/previous.md

 `The inspections were prompted by an incident in Midtown last week, an official said.
 It was unclear how many sites were being looked at.`\
 https://www.nytimes.com/2026/07/14/nyregion/nyc-building-inspections-midtown.html

-**Warsh Reiterates Fed’s Pledge to Get Inflation Down**\
+**Warsh Reiterates Fed’s Pledge to Get Inflation Down but Doesn’t Specify How**\
-`Kevin M. Warsh, since becoming chairman of the Federal Reserve, has declined to say whether he supports higher interest rates to tame price pressures.`\
+`Kevin M. Warsh, in his first testimony to Congress as chairman of the Federal Reserve, did not shed light on whether he supported higher interest rates to tame price pressures.`\
 https://www.nytimes.com/2026/07/14/business/economy/warsh-fed-cpi-inflation.html

 **Paramount vs. the States**\